pranulkbv28/Password-Generator/README.md

 This Project is a Password Generator.
 Using this, you can choose randomly generated passwords with or without numbers or special characters and finally you can copy them to your clipboard as well!!
+There is also a small popup which indicates that your password has been copied.
+This Project is also done with the collaboration of TailwindCSS.
 This project gives a great insight on the usage of React Hooks such as useCallback, useEffect, useState.